sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_aph_hw.md

     <span class=blue markdown>![](./figs_05/filter_with_temp.PNG)</span>

-    <span class=red markdown>4 pts for a similar equation, 3 pts for finding the dark count rate roughly doubles. </span>
+    <span class=blue markdown>4 pts for a similar equation, 3 pts for finding the dark count rate roughly doubles. </span>

     A quantum communication experiment requires time-tagging photons with respect to a 50 GHz clock with 95% fidelity.
 That is, 95% of the timing measurements of detected photons emitted at the same time with respect to a clock fall within a 20 ps bin.
 Say the detector and readout electronics have a combined jitter of 10 ps FWHM, and a mode locked laser is used for the experiment that generates transform-limited Gaussian pulses.
 You tune it’s temporal length to a value for which the total timing uncertainty of time-tagged photons — including system jitter and pulse temporal length — matches the 95 % fidelity at 50 GHz requirement.
 Assume detector jitter has a Gaussian shape as well.